ssilverman/QNEthernet/README.md

 23. A "random device" satisfying the _UniformRandomBitGenerator_ C++ named requirement that provides access to hardware-generated entropy (see [The `RandomDevice` _UniformRandomBitGenerator_](#the-randomdevice-uniformrandombitgenerator))
+24. Straightforward to add new Ethernet frame drivers

 ## Other notes